ersc-docs/ersc-docs.github.io/pages/faq.md

 > 7. Go to the Grace tab.
 > 8. Under Manage Graces, type Table of Lost Grace.
 > 9. Press the Set button.
+> If above does not work try verify your game files in steam before trying again.
 </details>

 <details markdown="block">